akade/Akade.Workshops.Performance/README.md

 **Try to match the results of profiling output with one of these benchmarks.**

 ### Intermediate
 Benchmarks puzzles that solve common but less impacting (for this specific scenario) issues.
+Some of them might not be applicable to the sample application.

 ### Advanced
-Benchmarks puzzles that are much more niche and usually reserved for the absolute hot paths in extremely performance critical applications.
-Such optimizations might require more compromises with readability, and hence, should be used sparingly and deliberately.
+Benchmarks puzzles that are much more niche and usually reserved for the absolute hot paths in extremely performance critical applications and not necessarily applicable to the sample app.
+Some optimizations might require more compromises with readability, and hence, should be used sparingly and deliberately.
 However, they are nice to play with!